palebedev/ntc-cmake/README.md

 - An alias target named `${NAMESPACE}::${COMPONENT}` or `${NAMESPACE}::${NAMESPACE}` if `COMPONENT` is unset.
 - Target binary is installed.
 - If a file named `src/config.hpp.in` exists in current source directory, it is processed with `configure_file` in `ESCAPE_QUOTES` mode and the result is written to `include/${NAMESPACE}/${include_infix}/config.hpp` in current binary directory.
-Unless the target is an executable, this header is installed.
+Unless the target is an executable or `PRIVATE_CONFIG` is specified, this header is installed.
 - If the target is a library:
   - Object libraries are not supported and rejected with an error.
   - Subdirectory `include/${NAMESPACE}` in current source directory is installed.